Amidst billowing clouds of fragrant, aromatic, premium cigar smoke, both first and secondhand, I am Rush Lindboy, and this is the EIB Network.

 She knows it.

-She pulling the wool over everybody's eyes.
+She's pulling the wool over everybody's eyes.

-Said this is bipartisan.
+Said this was bipartisan.

 We took it to the number that we could pay for and that could pass in the Senate and in the House.

-Right now we would be talking about dropping children.
+Right now, we would be talking about dropping children.

-You have to remember that the difference that we're talking about here is would be 40 days in Iraq.
+You have to remember that the difference that we're talking about here would be 40 days in Iraq.

 10 million children for one year are 40 days in Iraq.

-Well, we can play this game all we want.
+We can play this game all we want.

-Or by cutting one of the many programs that we already have for child poverty.
+10 million children for one year we can pay for by reducing Medicare benefits or by cutting one of the many programs that we already have for child poverty.

 This woman's invested in losing in Iraq, and she didn't admit that to his first question.